joejcox/AURAL/JOURNAL.md

 > Completed 27/12/2021
 > Also implemented redux + Sign in authentication

-## Sign up page, Cart
+## Sign up page, Cart, Wishlist

 **Date:** 27/12/2021

-I will add the sign up page so users can create an account, along with a new redux reducer to hold cart information.
+- Create sign up page and form
+- Integrate sign up with firebase firestore
+- Create Cart component rendering the CartList and the checkout button
+- Create CartItem component
+- Create CartList component which renders the CartItems and shows the number of items in cart at the top
+- Create modal portal with context which displays once an item is added to the cart, it will show buttons to continue shopping or view cart and check out.
+- Implement Wish List